Skip to content

 A vital and pitiful procession: William Kentridge at EYE

 With its latest retrospective If We Ever Get To Heaven, EYE again convincingly and confidently presents itself as a museum that looks beyond film history.
-This was already evident in previous exhibitions such as Expanded Cinema, which showcased visual artists working at the intersection of film and art.
+Previous exhibitions such as Expanded Cinema, which showcased visual artists working at the intersection of film and art, already demonstrated this.
 Now William Kentridge has been given the honour of...

 Here come the Robots!
 Imagine Film Festival 2015

-Lately, the media has been flooding you with predictions about the increasing impact of artificial intelligence on our lives.
+Lately, you are inundated with predictions in the media about the increasing impact of artificial intelligence on our lives.
 Take for instance Nicholas Carr's book The Glass Cage, which analyses the revolutionary impact of new technology in the workplace.
 These are developments that have not passed Imagine programmers by.
 The 31st edition of the film festival, which...

-All the feature films of Theo van Gogh (1957 - 2004) at EYE, tribute to a free spirit with a big heart
+All feature films of Theo van Gogh (1957 - 2004) at EYE, tribute to a free spirit with a big heart

 "Theo van Gogh tried so hard to be an enfant terrible that we almost forgot that he was one of the Netherlands' most creative and productive filmmakers."
 I wrote this for the GPD papers on 2 November 2004, after an editor called me with the terrible news of the filmmaker's violent death.
 Soon, that murder was exactly ten...